About the course

-The MSc + DPhil in Social Data Science is offered by the Oxford Internet Institute (OII) in partnership with Statistics, Sociology, Engineering Science, Linguistics and other departments.
+The MSc + DPhil in Social Data Science is offered by the Oxford Internet Institute (OII) in partnership with Engineering Science, Statistics, Sociology, Linguistics, and other departments.
 The OII faculty works at the cutting-edge of their fields, and this innovative research is fully reflected in their course teaching.
-The department prides itself on providing a stimulating and supportive environment in which all students can flourish.
-As a fully multidisciplinary department, the OII offers you the opportunity to study academic, practical and policy-related issues that can only be understood by drawing on contributions from across many different fields.
+The department prides itself on providing an inclusive, stimulating, and supportive environment in which all students can flourish.
+As a fully multidisciplinary department, the OII offers you the opportunity to study academic, practical, and policy-related issues that can only be understood by drawing on contributions from across many different fields.

 During the DPhil portion of this combined degree, in addition to the formal requirements of the DPhil thesis, all OII doctoral students receive regular training in the key professional skills necessary to support their research and future employment.
 These range from classes on specific tools or skills to more generic training such as presentation skills, academic writing, and peer review.
 You will attend a weekly seminar (normally convened by the DPhil Programme Director) in which you will present your own work for critique, and critique the work of your peers.
 The OII also provides opportunities for DPhil students to gain teaching experience through mentored assistantship roles in some of its core MSc courses.